lsst-sqre/nublado1/README.md

   primary organization you want to grant access to.
 The `homepage URL` is simply the HTTPS endpoint of the DNS record, and the callback URL appends `/hub/oauth_callback` to that.

-* The `jupyterhub/sample_configs` directory also contains a configuration to use `cilogon.org` with the NCSA identity provider.
-  If you want to use that as-is you can link the configuration directory to it rather than to the GitHub sample config.
-It can serve as a model for using a different identity provider.

 * These instructions and templates generally assume Google Container Engine.
 If you are using a different Kubernetes provider, you will